History of Charles Leclerc in Timeline

 In 2018, Charles Leclerc was named an ambassador of the Princess Charlene of Monaco Foundation, helping to promote the benefits of learning to swim.

-2019: Youngest Recipient of FIA Pole Trophy
+2019: Youngest Recipient of the FIA Pole Trophy in 2019

 Charles Leclerc became the youngest recipient of the FIA Pole Trophy in 2019 for achieving the most pole positions.

-2019: Relationship with Charlotte Siné
+2019: Relationship with Charlotte Siné began

-In 2019, Charles Leclerc launched his own go-kart brand, as part of a collaboration with Birel ART.
+In 2019, Charles Leclerc launched his own go-kart brand as part of a collaboration with Birel ART.

 2019: N. de Vries

-In 2019, N. de Vries.
+In 2019, N. de Vries

-In 2024, Charles Leclerc received widespread acclaim for his surprise victory at the Italian Grand Prix, completing a one-stop strategy to secure Ferrari's first home win since 2019.
+In 2024, Leclerc received widespread acclaim for his surprise victory at the Italian Grand Prix, completing a one-stop strategy to secure Ferrari's first home win since 2019.

 April 2020: Won Race for the World sim racing championship